GCCA Cold Chain Index

 The index tracks the growth rates of costs using predominantly official sources of economic data along with actual expense classes from the IARW Productivity and Benchmarking tool.
 The CCI can be customized to the region and state where a warehouse facility operates and includes five classes of expenses: labor, electric power, supplies, repairs and rent.

-GCCA Cold Chain Index – 2022 Quarter Two Update Now Available!
+GCCA Cold Chain Index – 2022 Quarter Third Update Now Available!

 Frequently Asked Questions